Disciplinary recipes: a visual guide!

 The terms inter-, cross-, multi- and transdisciplinary are a set of words that sound like they could be synonyms, but do have more specific definitions.
 This came up at a Te Pūnaha Matatini hui in 2019, and luckily by then I had a useful analogy all cooked up and ready to serve!

-Subsequently, in June 2021 I gave a presentation on this content with Kate Hannah at Royal Society Te Apārangi's He Pito Mata Wānanga and I recorded a voiceover of the slides if you'd prefer to watch a video:
+Subsequently, in June 2021 I gave a presentation on this content with Kate Hannah at Royal Society Te Apārangi's He Pito Mata wānanga for early career researchers.
+Later, in 2024 I was invited back to give a talk to Royal Society Te Apārangi's Fellows.
+I recorded the voiceover to that here, if you'd prefer a video (with closed captions):

 A typology of disciplinarities